Our School Curriculum

 The curriculum at Fair Oak Infant School is designed to develop independent, confident and successful learners, giving children the best possible start to school life.
 W

-Our school curriculum encompasses all the experiences and opportunities we provide the children, both the academic and through the wider curriculum.
+Our school curriculum encompasses all the experiences and opportunities we provide for the children, both the academic and through the wider curriculum.
 It ensures children become motivated to learn, make progress and attain highly; develop independence, resilience and responsibility, and enables them to make healthy lifestyle choices, giving them the best opportunity for their future learning, whether that is later today, tomorrow, next year or well into the future.

-As a school we ensure the curriculum provides children with memorable experiences as we believe these equal memorable learning, and is underpinned by our school aims to develop: Successful Learners; Confident Individuals and Global Citizens.
+As a school we ensure the curriculum provides children with memorable experiences as we believe these equal memorable learning, and the curriculum is underpinned by our school aims to develop: Successful Learners; Confident Individuals and Global Citizens.

-Our School Values help children become a better person and a better learner, and are embedded into our curriculum.
+Our School Values help each child to become a better person and a better learner, and are embedded into our curriculum.
 Our School Values of: Caring; Creativity; Perseverance; Collaboration; Reflectiveness and Respect enable our children to begin to develop the skills required for lifelong learning and to prepare them for adulthood, their place in society and the world of work.
 Each of our values are represented by a character, and children are encouraged to display attributes of each character in order to be rewarded with stickers for their Values Passport, which they exchange for their Values Badge when complete.

 Our curriculum is implemented through the curriculum approach has been implemented to ensure coverage and progression in a number of curriculum areas.
 This approach enables topic-based learning, fostering children’s curiosity and interest throughout each topic, enabling the achievement of knowledge and skills, which are transferable to other aspects of their learning.